egmaminta/egmaminta.github.io/_posts/2025-07-02-ollama_qwen3_tavily_agent.md

 ```
 {: file="tavily_search_ollama_agent/async_session.py" }

 Session is alike the idea of a "conversation thread".
 Agents require context about the ongoing interaction.
 Hence, `Session` is the ADK object designed specifically to track and manage various conversation threads.
 The `SessionService` is required to create and manage a `Session`.
 This object acts as the container holding everything related to a conversation thread.
 Keep in mind of the following properties: `session_id`, `app_name`, and `user_id`.
 The `session_id` is a unique identifier for a specific conversation thread.
 This is because a `SessionService` object can contain multiple `Session` objects.
 This ID is useful for retrieving or resuming a conversation later.
 The `app_name` identifies which agent application this conversation thread belongs to.
 The `user_id` identifies the user who is interacting with the agent.
-This is useful in scenarios where a user have predefined preferences or history that the agent can leverage.
+This is useful in scenarios where a user has predefined preferences or history that the agent can leverage.
 There are three types of `SessionService`.
 The table below summarizes the differences between them:

 | Session service          | How it works                                                                                   | Persistence                                              | Best for                                                                                                              |
 | ------------------------ | ---------------------------------------------------------------------------------------------- | -------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- |